Skip to content

 Jump to Recipe Print Recipe

-It’s fall here in the US and as we approach November, pumpkin spice season has been in full swing for almost two months.
-Starting September 1st, you can find more pumpkin spice products and recipes start popping up everywhere.
+It’s fall here in the US, and as we approach November, pumpkin spice season has been in full swing for almost two months.
+Starting September 1st, you can find more pumpkin spice products and recipes starting to pop up everywhere.
 This seasoning combination has been wildly popular for several years.
 And die-hard fans need little excuse to consume pumpkin spice in their favorite products, whenever they can.
 But are there actually health benefits of pumpkin spice?

 First, let’s look at the basic herbs found in pumpkin spice.
 They are cinnamon, nutmeg, ginger, allspice, and clove.
 This spice combination actually packs a punch when it comes to health benefits!
 Yes, that’s right, pumpkin spice can actually be good for you….when used in the right way!